ntustison/Histograms/Text/discussion.md

 information is much more robust than histogram domain information in the presence of image transformations, such as distortions.
 This appears to also be supported in our simulation experiments illustrated in Figure
-\ref{fig:simulations} where the histogram-based algorithms, overall, performed worse than El Bicho.
+\ref{fig:simulations} and \ref{fig:simulationsDataverse} where the histogram-based algorithms, overall, performed worse than El Bicho.
 As a CNN, El Bicho optimizes the governing network weights over image features as opposed to strictly relative intensities.
 This work should motivate additional exploration focusing on issues related to